taminomara/psql-hooks/templates/hooks/needs_fmgr_hook.md

-Auxiliary hook which decides whether `fmgr_hook` should be called.
+Auxiliary hook which decides whether `fmgr_hook` should be applied to a function.

 Given a function id, decide whether